2factorauth/twofactorauth/README.md

 ## The Goal

-The goal is to have a website ([TwoFactorAuth.org](https://twofactorauth.org)) with a comprehensive list of sites that support two factor auth as well as the methods that they support it.
+The goal is to build a website ([TwoFactorAuth.org](https://twofactorauth.org)) with a comprehensive list of sites that support

-This is to aid when deciding on alternative services based on the security they offer for their customers.
+Two Factor Authentication, as well as the methods that they provide.

-This also is a way for consumers to see what sites still need to invest in further security practices and which ones already do.
+Our hope is to aid consumers who are deciding between alternative services based on the security they offer for their customers.
+This can also serve as an indicator for the effort a site has put into security in general.

 ## Contributing